joedski/musings/Javascript/Journal 2019-07-21 - On Swaggerdocifying Koa and Koa Router.md

 Anyway, since this is specifically about SwaggerDocs (with an eye towards TS type generation) any tooling developed should either just use SwaggerDoc stuff or be thin wrappers around it.
 I mean, why bother creating a whole separate type system and syntax if the main goal is a SwaggerDoc?

+### Things We Get For "Free" (From Koa Router)

+While we do have to specify most of the things for each endpoint, there are a few things we get for "free" because we already specified them by just calling Koa Router's various methods and specified things:

+- The Path, though it needs to be reformatted into an OpenAPI path string.
+- The Path Paremeter, at least their names.

+Okay, so not actually that much:

+- We still need the Type of each Path Parameter, though it's really just gonna be either a string or number.
+Maybe boolean but that's madness.
+- No Query Parameters.
+- And of course, no Body.

+### Existing Tooling, Prior Art

+Basically anything JSON Schema is going to use something like AJV so there's that much.

+Most of what I'm concerned about then is:

+- Creating a Koa Middleware Handler that validates the IO.
+- Creating a ... thingy that creates the OpenAPI Doc for the whole API, based on what endpoints are floating around.
+- Plugging into any existing SwaggerUI thingies available.

+#### Koa Stuff

+Here's some things I went through.
+While I found [something](https://www.npmjs.com/package/express-ajv-swagger-validation) that might work for the validation part, the way I want to just add docs as a wrapper around the controller method call at each endpoint doesn't really exist.
+So, I'll have to make that, I guess.

+- [koa2-swagger](https://www.npmjs.com/package/swagger2-koa) Some tools for taking an OpenAPI v2 Doc (no v3 I guess.) and validating all the things.
+    - This is certainly something to look at, but I'm more interested in what's basically a middleware applied at the endpoint rather than something that wraps the Router itself.
+- [koa-openapi](https://www.npmjs.com/package/koa-openapi) seems a bit closer to what I want.
+    - Nomenclature note: They define Operations and Services.
+The Operations thing are what I refer to as Controller Methods.
+Otherwise it's about the same.
+    - I'm not sure I understand their setup with regard to path variables, though.
+Maybe they treat dirnames as path vars if your `operations.VERB.apiDoc` says the element at that position (with matching name?) is a variable.
+        - Nope, [you just name them `{var-name}/` or `{var-name}.js`](https://github.com/kogosoftwarellc/open-api/blob/34c539f6d41304d96106b40fd20a4b7e7cfe895d/packages/koa-openapi/test/sample-projects/basic-usage/api-routes/users/%7Bid%7D.js).
+Not sure how I feel about that.
+- [express-ajv-swagger-validation](https://www.npmjs.com/package/express-ajv-swagger-validation) is a singleton-export that you init with your OpenAPI Doc then sprinkle the `validate` middleware on all your routes you want to validate.
+    - Could be a thing to use.
+I'll have to try it.
+If it works, that'd leave just the actual doc-gathering part.
+    - Doesn't say outright that it supports OpenAPI v3 docs, but there is a note about a limitation regarding OpenAPI v3 docs, something about inheritance and discriminators.
+I guess that's a good enough indication.
+- [koa-mapper](https://www.npmjs.com/package/koa-mapper) is kinda what I want, but it's still its own router as well.
+I just want a middleware.

+#### Swagger UI

+- [koa2-swagger-ui](https://www.npmjs.com/package/koa2-swagger-ui) which doesn't seem to have anything about getting the OpenAPI doc itself.
+Maybe it just parametrizes the UI and the UI app (which is a SPA) just `GET`s it?
+    - I guess then one could just point it at `/path/to/our/openapi.json`.
+Guess that's all.
+- [swagger-ui](https://www.npmjs.com/package/swagger-ui) if I just want the official thing and will roll my own glue.
+    - Though, I'm not sure there's much to glue other than serving static content?
+Hm.